 At Leapsome, we believe professional development and people enablement should drive everything an organization does.
 After all, if your people lack knowledge and skills, how can they help you stay afloat, let alone grow and thrive?
 And with this notion as your guiding principle, we don’t think your HR department should be the sole owner of your development efforts.

-Leapsome’s Development Framework feature lets you:
+Leapsome’s Competency Framework feature lets you:

 - Create customized paths for every role in your organization